-The PGA of BC is proud to announce the recipients of four of the Association’s 2017 awards, as well as the PGA of BC Community Leadership Bursary and the Jim Gibson Scholarship.
+The PGA of BC is proud to name four recipients of the Association’s 2019 Awards, as well as this year’s PGA of BC Community Leadership Bursary and Jim Gibson Scholarship beneficiaries.
 These honours are designed to recognize leaders in the golf community exhibiting qualities such as volunteerism, selflessness, passion, and dedication to the game.

-The recipients, along with the winners of 10 other PGA of BC Awards, will be recognized at the PGA of BC Awards Celebration taking place Oct.
-11 at the River Rock Casino Resort in Richmond.
+These honourees, along with the recipients of 11 other Association awards, will be recognized at the PGA of BC Awards Celebration presented by Replay Golf Supplies & Tribal, taking place Oct.
+16 at the River Rock Casino Resort:

 DUNC SUTHERLAND DISTINGUISHED SERVICE AWARD